 Umami has been described as having a mild but lasting aftertaste associated with salivation and a sensation of furriness on the tongue, stimulating the throat, the roof, and the back of the mouth.
 It is not considered desirable as a standalone flavor but adds complexity when paired with other tastes.

 Umami means "pleasant savory taste" in Japanese.
 The popularity of umami has been rising since the 1980s when research about the fifth basic taste began to increase.

 The use of glutamate in cooking has a long history.
-Fermented fish sauces, which are rich in glutamate, were used widely in ancient Rome, fermented barley sauces rich in glutamate were used in medieval Byzantine and Arab cuisine, and fermented fish sauces and soy sauces have histories going back to the 3rd century in China.
+Fermented fish sauces, which are rich in glutamate, were used widely in ancient Rome.
+Glutamate-rich fermented barley sauces were used in medieval Byzantine and Arab cuisine, and fermented fish sauces and soy sauces have histories going back to the third century in China.

-Umami has become popular as a flavor with food manufacturers trying to improve the taste of low sodium offerings.
-Chefs elevate their cuisine by creating "umami bombs," which are dishes made of several umami ingredients like fish sauce.
+Umami has become popular as a flavor with food manufacturers trying to improve the taste of low-sodium offerings.
+Chefs enrich their cuisine by creating "umami bombs," which are dishes made of several umami ingredients like fish sauce, mushrooms, oysters, and dry-cured hams.
 Some suggest that umami may be the reason for the popularity of ketchup.